Jerbuck/content-playground/README.md

 ![example workflow](https://github.com/Jerbuck/content-playground/actions/workflows/python-app.yml/badge.svg)

-This repository provides a playground for consuming json, yaml, and xml content in Python and was build for DEVNET Associate and Professional studies.
+This repository provides a playground for consuming json, yaml, and xml content in Python and was built for DEVNET Associate and Professional studies.

 The following items can be observed: